Alanzd/bbbva_code/README.md

 Coding test for frontend position at BBVA IT.
 This project contains my implementation to a weather App The project has been developed using jQuery, Bootstrap and Axios.
-During the coding process I didn't find a way to test the axios asyncronows request, so I included my approach to solving this part.
-For that I included the template I would use to test the function getCoordinates: [testCoordinates.js](test/testCoordinates.js)
+I included two Qunit test to the function getCoordinates: [testCoord.js](test/testCoord.js)